 Valentino Rossi is Brno’s most successful rider on the current grid with 7 wins in all classes, while Marc Marquez currently holds the circuit record.

-Major events happening at Automotodrom Brno in 2019
+Upcoming events at Automotodrom Brno

 Trackside camping remains popular at the Czech MotoGP or you can stay in the centre of Brno, some 15km to the east.